When is Outlander season 5 released? What's going to happen?

 “Fans can rest assured their beloved Claire and Jamie will be back facing new challenges, adversaries and adventures in seasons five and six as we delve into American history and continue the story of the Frasers as they settle in the New World,” Starz president and CEO Chris Albrecht said in a statement in May of 2018.

-We also know the fifth season will be based on the fifth book in the series The Fiery Cross.
+We also know the fifth season will be based on the fifth book in the series The Fiery Cross… Read on for plot details and predictions.

 When is Outlander season 5 released?